crpietschmann/portfolio/_posts/2013-03-16-what-e2809cvare2809d-really-means-in-ce28093ite28099s-not-e2809cvariante2809d.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>As you can see in this example, using “var” makes the variable declaration easier to read.
-Remember that the <strong>compiler automatically replaces “var”</strong> with “Company.Namespace.People.Person” in the underlying MSIL that gets executed at runtime since it “knows” (based on the assignment) that “student” is Typed as a “Person” object.</p>
+As you can see in this example, using “var” makes the variable declaration easier to read.
+Remember that the **compiler automatically replaces “var”** with “Company.Namespace.People.Person” in the underlying MSIL that gets executed at runtime since it “knows” (based on the assignment) that “student” is Typed as a “Person” object.

 <h3>Refactoring Types is Easier with “var”</h3>

-<p>When you change the return type of a method, you generally need to modify all the code that references that method.
-However, using “var” makes these refactorings a tiny bit simpler.</p>
+When you change the return type of a method, you generally need to modify all the code that references that method.
+However, using “var” makes these refactorings a tiny bit simpler.

-<p>First, take the following IPerson interface and Factory that returns an instance of Teacher:</p>
+First, take the following IPerson interface and Factory that returns an instance of Teacher:

 <pre class="csharpcode"><span class="kwrd">public</span> <span class="kwrd">class</span> Teacher {
     <span class="kwrd">public</span> <span class="kwrd">string</span> Name { get; set; }